Learn more about how the Cal Poly Humboldt Library can help

-This guide serves as a resource for citing items you find in the Humboldt Room.
+This guide serves as a resource for citing items you find in Special Collections.
 You may be required to cite primary sources such as photographs, collections, pamphlets, and other materials.
 Many citation styles exist outside of the styles covered in this guide (APA, Chicago, MLA).
 Consult the style guide you are using to learn how to cite your chosen source appropriately.

 In addition to the information on this guide, additional resources can assist you with citations: